chef/chef-web-docs/chef_master/source/install_delivery_ssh.rst

 .. note::

    * If the first converge fails on the build nodes, try running the above step again.
-The |chef delivery| cluster is complicated and sometimes there are timeouts.
+The |delivery| cluster is complicated and sometimes there are timeouts.

 Verify Provisioning
 -----------------------------------------------------